NikolaiRadke/Schimpfolino/src/eeprom/README.md

 ![EEPROM with Arduino](https://www.nikolairadke.de/schimpfolino/eeprom_verbinden.jpg)

 **Wait!** Where is the **pull up resistor**?
 Yes indeed, I2C needs a pull up resistor, **4,7k** between **SDA** and **VCC**.
-But: The Arduino has an internal **20k** pull up resistor with every pin, which is used with I2C connections when the standard library **Wire.h** is used.
-This is not the correct value but works with slow connections.
+But: The Arduino has an internal **20k** pull up resistor at every I/O pin.
+These are pulled up with every I2C connections when the standard library **Wire.h** is used.
+This is not the correct value but works reliable with slow connections.
 This is a very slow connection.
 But if you are unsure, add an externel pull up resistor.
+Schimpfolinos Display finally has the missing resistors.

 ### Flashing the content